Rust Project Organization

 tests (also examples and benches - not covered here) are special folders when they appear at root of the package’s folder. tests folder are meant to contain integration tests.
 Each .rs file, or subdirectory directly under this folder is treated as binary only crates.

-Only functions (including main) anotated by #[test] are executed by cargo test.
-In fact, one doesn’t need to provide main for binary crates in tests folder as it will be genrated automatically, similar to how cargo handles unit tests.
-However, there is one crucial difference between unit tests (in src) and integration tests in tests folder: Unit tests are compiled together and run as a single binary, integration tests produce individual binaries (per file or multifile ).
+Only functions (including main) annotated by #[test] are executed by cargo test.
+In fact, one doesn’t need to provide main for binary crates in tests folder as it will be generated automatically, similar to how cargo handles unit tests.
+However, there is one crucial difference between unit tests (in src) and integration tests in tests folder: Unit tests are compiled together and run as a single binary, integration tests produce individual binaries (per file or multi-file).
 This impacts how the test are run and how output is reported:

 Output when the tests are unit tests in src folder